 A power outage is an interruption in the supply of electrical energy.
 Generally speaking, it is a disruption of the balance between electricity consumption and electricity generation.

-This can normally be of short duration, i.e. a few seconds, minutes or hours.
-In extreme cases, however, it can last for several days or weeks.
+This can normally be of short duration, i.e. a few seconds, minutes or hours, because extreme cases can last for several days or weeks.
 If it also affects many people and entire regions, it is referred to as a "blackout".
-The latter can have far-reaching consequences for all those affected, be it households, companies or industrial society.
+The latter can have far-reaching consequences, therefore households, companies and industrial society are strongly impacted.

 IT security in your company is therefore extremely important and should never be neglected.